Self-Supervised Multimodal Learning: A Survey: Multimodal Learning without Labels

 Contrastive learning has also shown great potential for scaling up to larger models and datasets.
 CLIP \cite{radford2021learning} achieves strong zero-shot performance when pretraining on a large dataset of 400 million image-language pairs, by simply predicting the pairing.
 This paradigm has been successfully adopted in various other domains, such as AudioCLIP \cite{Guzhov2021AudioclipEC}, VideoCLIP \cite{Xu2021VideoCLIPCP}, CLIP4CLIP \cite{Luo2021CLIP4ClipAE}, and pointCLIP \cite{Zhang2021PointCLIPPC}.
 As collecting paired data may require additional curation steps, ALIGN \cite{jia2021scaling} studies whether pretraining on noisy pairs still achieves strong performance and confirms that it does.
-As the model and dataset size increase, training becomes more computationally expensive and methods are developed to improve efficiency. {CLIPPO~\cite{Tschannen2022ImageandLanguageUF} unifies CLIP's input modalities by using a pure pixel-based model for image, text, and multimodal tasks.
-FLIP~\cite{li2022flip} randomly masks out and removes a large set of image patches during training.
-Both achieve comparable or better performance than CLIP with improved efficiency.}
+As the model and dataset size increase, training becomes more computationally expensive and methods are developed to improve efficiency.
+CLIPPO~\cite{Tschannen2022ImageandLanguageUF} unifies CLIP modalities using a pixel-based approach for image, text, and multimodal tasks, while FLIP~\cite{li2022flip} enhances training efficiency by masking out large sets of image patches, both yielding performance on par with or superior to CLIP.

 Besides inter-modal contrastive learning for alignment, conventional intra-modality learning can provide an additional cue.
-SLIP \cite{mu2022slip}, COOKIE \cite{Wen2021COOKIECC}, and CrossCLR \cite{zolfaghari2021crossclr} all add intra-modal contrastive losses alongside cross-modal learning leading to improved performance in image-text and video-text problems. {CrossPoint \cite{Afham2022CrossPointSC} learns cross-modal correspondence from point clouds and rendered images and intra-modal correspondence from different views of a 3D point cloud.} However, the addition of within-modality instance discrimination is not always beneficial.
-For example, AVID \cite{Morgado2020AudioVisualID} shows that naively adding within-modality instance discrimination may harm the overall performance as it is an easier pretext task compared to cross-modal discrimination and can be partially solved by matching low-level data statistics.
+SLIP \cite{mu2022slip} and CrossCLR \cite{zolfaghari2021crossclr} add intra-modal contrastive losses alongside cross-modal learning leading to improved performance in image-text and video-text problems.
+CrossPoint \cite{Afham2022CrossPointSC} learns cross-modal correspondence from point clouds and rendered images and intra-modal correspondence from different views of a 3D point cloud.
+However, the addition of within-modality instance discrimination is not always beneficial.
+For example, AVID \cite{Morgado2020AudioVisualID} shows that naively adding intra-modality instance discrimination may harm the overall performance as it is an easier pretext task compared to cross-modal discrimination and can be partially solved by matching low-level data statistics.